Percival Provost: Design

 The Provost was an all-metal, single-engined, two-seat monoplane, featuring fixed conventional landing gear with a fully-castering tailwheel.
 It was developed to provide training that was better-suited to the increasingly-complicated operational aircraft that were then being brought into service.
 The main two seats in the cockpit were positioned in a side-by-side configuration, enabling the instructor to sit directly alongside the student, easing training by allowing for mutual close observation and for flight procedures to be more readily demonstrated; a third seat had been originally specified for use by an observer, but this position was later omitted following little use.
 The cockpit was considered to be relatively bulky amongst its contemporary rivals, a feature that did not heavily impinge upon the aircraft's overall performance.
 The type was designed to be easy to maintain; various components were intentionally interchangeable where possible and there was a generous provision of access hatches in the fuselage.

-Production aircraft were powered by a single Alvis Leonides 25 engine, capable of providing up to 550 hp; the performance of this engine meant that Provost was roughly twice as powerful as the preceding Percival Prentice.
+Production aircraft were powered by a single Alvis Leonides 25 engine, capable of providing up to 550 hp; the performance of this engine meant that the Provost was roughly twice as powerful as the preceding Percival Prentice.
 The engine operated smoothly across various speeds and produced relatively low noise levels from within the cockpit.
 The Provost had a roll rate and handling similar to the best fighters upon entering service, it was also known for its rapid rate of climb and generous power provision from its engine.
 Its performance level has been contrasted to that of aerobatic aircraft, which strongly appealed to some instructor-pilots, although it was deemed to be somewhat excessive for general flying purposes.
 According to aviation periodical Flight International, the stall characteristics of the Provost were relatively gentle, it was also quite easy to recover from a spin.